How Does Venous Ablation Work?

 After treatment, the treated vein will close off and dissipate in time.
 When a vascular surgeon performs a vein ablation procedure, they specifically target veins connected to varicose veins, so as the main vein disappears, the connected veins will also disappear.
 Once the diseased veins are totally gone, the blood flow will be redirected through healthy veins.

-How Does Venous Ablation Work?
+How a Venous Ablation Works

 What does vein ablation mean?
 Well, ablation is the surgical removal or destruction of body tissue.
 So, vein ablation destroys part of the diseased vein.